roytmanpiccoli/Building-a-Simple-AWS-CloudTrail-Data-Analytics-Solution-Part-1-/README.md

-[version_1.0]

-©2021 Amazon Web Services, Inc. and its affiliates.
-All rights reserved.
-This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.

-Errors or corrections?
-Contact us at https://support.aws.amazon.com/#/contacts/aws-training.

 Building a Simple AWS CloudTrail Data Analytics Solution Before starting
 The next video demonstrates the steps that are listed here, This document includes the step-by-step instructions that Raf completes on the Part 1 of the demo you are about to watch.
 You can use this document as a reference guide, or follow up in your own AWS account, which might incur some costs and is not mandatory for completing the course.